code-realers/Genshin-DB/README.md

-https://gofile.io/d/YeNwqz --GenshinDb old real build
+https://gofile.io/d/YeNwqz --GenshinDb old real build download link.

 I couldn't upload the file directly on github so you'll be using an external file sharing service.
 If the link dies or anything, make an issue.